lidar532/eaarl-alps-lidar-processing/README.md

 # Airborne Lidar Processing System (ALPS)

 ## New [eaarl.net](https://www.eaarl.net) web site!
-A new website has been created which hosts a number of raw original data sets in support of educational use of the data and the open source processing software contained here.
+A new website has been created which hosts a number of raw original EAARL data sets in support of educational use of the data and the open source processing software contained here.
 The new site is: [https://www.eaarl.net](https://www.eaarl.net/).
 A new `Dockerized` image is available after 9/1/2023 on the website which eliminates